bleroy/3d-junkyard/DecentXL/readme.md

 Solder each switch onto the PCBs.
 There are 4 additional positions around the space bar, control and break keys for F1-4 optional keys.
 Usually you won't mount switches onto those, just ignore them unless you have a modified case that can accommodate them.

-### Solder the potentiometer

-Solder the potentiometer *under* the PCB so it remains accessible without having to remove the keyboard from the case.

 ### Assemble the daughter board

 Carefully align the switches on the daughter board and solder them in place.
 Mounting the caps before soldering can help achieve better alignment.
 Soldering one leg, adjusting orientation, then soldering the second leg, is a way to improve alignment in the absence of a guiding plate.